ehsanasgari/UniSent/README.md

 }
 ```

-## The provided resources
+# The provided resources

-1.  unisent_languages.xlsx

-A complete list of 1242 unique languages covered by UniSent along with their language family information is provided in the supplementary material.
+## 1. UniSent lexcia is available at 'unisent_lexica_v1'

-2. Along with the paper, we release the UniSent sentiment lexica for 1242 unique languages.
+Along with the paper, we release the UniSent sentiment lexica for 1242 unique languages.
 The lexicon files are located at "unisent_lexica_v1/xxx_unisent_lexicon.txt", where the "xxx" is the language ISO 639-3 codes.
 The mapping between the ISO code and the language name can be found in unisent_languages.xlsx.

+## 2.  unisent_languages.xlsx
+A complete list of 1242 unique languages covered by UniSent along with their language family information is provided in the supplementary material.

 ## The corpus of 1000 languages